 As mentioned in the above discussion, a few years ago it was shown that the dark matter could not possibly be as abundant as people wanted to believe, or else the Universe would have had to be far younger than the stars.
 But how this problem would be solved was uncertain.
 Basically, there were two ways.

-However, if this is true, then, according to Einstein's theory, the Universe cannot be either slowing down, or "coasting" along, at nearly constant speed, to larger sizes, but must be growing bigger and bigger at a faster and faster rate.
-And until recently, although that was considered a theoretical possibility, it seemed impossible to ever prove that it might be right, at least with anything resembling current technology.
+However, if this is true then, according to Einstein's theory, the Universe cannot be either slowing down or "coasting" along at nearly constant speed to larger sizes, but must be growing bigger and bigger at a faster and faster rate.
+And until recently, although that was considered a theoretical possibility it seemed impossible to ever prove that it might be right, at least with anything resembling current technology.

-However, about 2 years ago, a new way of fairly accurately measuring the brightnesses of a particular type of supernova, referred to as a type Ia supernova, was discovered.
+However, about 2 years ago a new way of fairly accurately measuring the brightnesses of a particular type of supernova, referred to as a type Ia supernova, was discovered.
 (A type Ia supernova results from the catastrophic explosion of a white dwarf which has a companion which has covered the white dwarf with nuclear material, and the white dwarf suddenly, violently, burns all of that material and its previous material, and blows itself to smithereens.)
-Since then, several studies of the brightnesses of type Ia supernovae at various distances (and, therefore, different look-back times in the past history of the Universe) have shown beyond any doubt that the Universe is expanding faster and faster, and has been doing so for at least the last 10 billion years of its history.
-As a result, the Universe is not "flat", in the sense that it had been considered to be, but "hyperbolic", and its mass is much less than the critical mass.
+Since then, several studies of the brightnesses of type Ia supernovae at various distances (and therefore, different look-back times in the past history of the Universe) have shown beyond any doubt that the Universe is expanding faster and faster, and has been doing so for at least the last 10 billion years of its history.
+As a result, the Universe is not "flat" in the sense that it had been considered to be, but "hyperbolic", and its mass is much less than the critical mass.

-Now, because visualizing hyperbolic space is difficult for non-mathematically minded students, current texts and media discussions still pretend that the shape of the Universe is "flat", but say that it is made of three types of stuff.
+Because visualizing hyperbolic space is difficult for non-mathematically minded students, current texts and media discussions still pretend that the shape of the Universe is "flat", but say that it is made of three types of stuff.
 One is normal material, visible and invisible, which makes up somewhere between 1 and 5% of the "critical" mass of the Universe, depending upon whose numbers you believe.
-The other is "dark matter", which is by definition completely unobservable, in any way that we can currently think of, and that makes up between 20 and 30% of the "critical" mass of the Universe, according to most of the numbers thrown around, but we literally don't know if this stuff even exists at all, although there are some compelling reasons (beyond the scope of this brief discussion) to think that it may exist.
-These two forms of matter, "real" normal matter, and "real or imaginary" dark matter, are the only matter in the Universe, and together, they make up at most 30% of the critical mass, and perhaps far less than that.
-If you use a hyperbolic geometry for the Universe, that's the end of the story, but if you want to pretend the Universe is flat, you have to add another 70% of "non-mass", which is called "dark energy" or "funny energy", and is an imaginary number which corresponds to the current rate of expansion and acceleration of the Universe.
-If you use a hyperbolic geometry for the Universe, you say, "Look at how fast the Universe is expanding, and imagine how much faster it will expand in the future.
+The other is "dark matter", which is by definition completely unobservable in any way that we can currently think of, and that makes up between 20 and 30% of the "critical" mass of the Universe, according to most of the numbers thrown around, but we literally don't know if this stuff even exists at all, although there are some compelling reasons (beyond the scope of this brief discussion) to think that it may exist.
+These two forms of matter, "real" normal matter, and "real or imaginary" dark matter, are the only matter in the Universe, and together they make up at most 30% of the critical mass, and probably far less than that.
+If you use a hyperbolic geometry for the Universe that's the end of the story, but if you want to pretend the Universe is flat you have to add another 70% of "non-mass", which is called "dark energy" or "funny energy", and is an imaginary number which corresponds to the current rate of expansion and acceleration of the Universe.
+If you use a hyperbolic geometry for the Universe, you would say, "Look at how fast the Universe is expanding, and imagine how much faster it will expand in the future.
 Isn't that amazing?"
 If, instead, you use a "flat" geometry for the Universe, then you say "The expansion energy of the Universe is much bigger than the mass-energy, even counting the dark matter that we used to think was practically everything in the Universe.
 Isn't that amazing?"
 Either way, the Universe is a pretty amazing place.